 - Individual Evaluations: A comprehensive new patient review and identification of recommendations for a plan of care that may include further specialized testing or specialized services offered at CARD or appropriate referrals.
 These evaluations are completed by individual staff members from our various disciplines.

-- Treatment Services: CARD's various treatment programs include medical services, speech-language intervention, occupational therapy, psychological services, child and family psychotherapy, social skills groups, and medication management.
+- Treatment Services: CARD's various treatment programs include medical services, speech-language intervention, occupational therapy, psychological services, child and family psychotherapy, social skills groups, social work services, and medication management.

 - The center also offers a variety of parent therapeutic training programs, including: